albirrkarim/how-to-maintenance-server/README.md

 ## Backup

-Really, for now i don't understand about how to backup.
+There's method for backup on server or backup on local.

-I backup manually using hardisk.
+I choose backup on local(OFFLINE). because if my server completely destroyed i still have backup on OFFLINE.
+I backup using hardisk.

 I will do it every month. for synchronization.

-Using `.sh` script so i just execute it.
+Using `.sh` script so i just execute it. and wait the proccess done.

 make file `backup.sh` then